Table of Contents

 Geographical Setting of Lake Tana

-Lake Tana, the largest lake in Ethiopia, occupies a critical position in the northwestern highlands at an elevation of approximately 1,830 meters.
-Covering roughly 3,000 square kilometers, it serves as the primary reservoir for the Blue Nile River, which originates from its southern shore.
-The lake's geological origins lie in volcanic activity and tectonic subsidence, creating a basin that has acted as a natural water tower for the region for millennia.
-Its surrounding landscape includes rugged escarpments, floodplains, and rich volcanic soils that have supported dense human settlement since prehistoric times.
+Lake Tana, Ethiopia’s largest lake, is nestled within the northwestern highlands at an altitude of approximately 1,830 meters (6,000 feet) above sea level.
+Spanning an area of roughly 3,000 square kilometers, it serves as the principal reservoir for the Blue Nile River, which originates from its southern shore.
+The lake’s formation is attributed to a combination of volcanic activity and tectonic subsidence, resulting in a natural basin that has functioned as a crucial water source and ecological hub for millennia.

 Agricultural Foundations of the Aksumite Economy